 When you complete volunteer work in Peru at the wildlife rescue centre, you will be helping with the daily chores.
 As a Peru wildlife rescue volunteer, you will help with cleaning and feeding.
 Other activities include enrichment activities, medical assistance and general support for the local project staff.
 The volunteering hours are typically from 9am-1pm and/or 2pm-5pm.

-You will be required to take a 45 minute bus ride to reach the wildlife rescue project.
+In order to reach the wildlife rescue project, you will need to catch the public bus and this takes around 30 minutes.
 The bus stop is located either just outside the volunteer accommodation or the Spanish school.
 Furthermore, the local team will assist you in learning the routes to your volunteer project.
 As a result, you will be acquainted with how to get to and from your volunteer project.

 OTHER THINGS TO CONSIDER VOLUNTEERING WITH WILDLIFE IN PERU